mecparts/SerialBackup/readme.md

 the utility to retrieve both the drive map and the maximum user number.

-### ZSDOS support
+### ZRDOS and ZSDOS support

-Adding ZSDOS support is even easier than adding ZCPR3 support.
+Adding support for ZRDOS or ZSDOS is even easier than adding ZCPR3 support.
 All you have to do is: nothing.
-The utility automatically detects when it's being run under ZSDOS and sends the file modification timestamps.
+The utility automatically detects when it's being run under ZRDOS or ZSDOS and sends the file modification timestamps.

 ### Paths